iocafe/iocafe-doc/source/security/210228-certificates-and-chain-of-trust.rst

 For client to connect to "myserver.pekkahome" trough iocafe's cloud switchbox:

-* it must list "iocafe" on trusted list.
+* Client must have "iocafe" on trusted list.
-* myserver.pekkahome must have user account for the client.
+* Server myserver.pekkahome must have user account for the client.

 Certificate expiration
 ***********************